Photosynq/PhotosynQ-Documentation/docs/getting-started/viewing-data.md

 ## Graph Data

 1. Click on the graph creator icon in the data viewer.
-2. Select the kind of graph that you want to create from the dialog box.
-You can choose between a variety of scatter, bar and histogram charts.
+2. Click the Plot data button on the left side of the screen.
+Select the kind of graph that you want to create from the dialog box.
+You can choose between a variety of scatter, bar, distribution, and matrix charts.
-3. Use the drop down menu's to choose which parameters you wish to graph.
+3. Use the drop down menu(s) to choose which parameters you wish to graph.
 4. After you have chosen the parameters to graph, select **Plot**.

 ::: tip Tip
-The most important parameters will be listed as **Primary Parameters** and **Project Questions**.
-If the parameter you are looking for is not in these two categories, scroll to the bottom of the drop down menu and look under **Advanced**.
+The parameters will be listed in categories such as **Primary Parameters** and **Project Questions**.
+If the parameter you are looking for is not in these two categories, scroll to the bottom of the drop down menu and look under **Advanced**.qq
 :::

 For more help with plotting data, please visit the [Help Center](../view-and-analyze-data/data-plot-data.md).